Australia's CBA to let customers check other bank balances on its app

 With Little Birdie, CBA will widen its shopping offerings ahead of the launch of its own buy-now-pay-later (BNPL) offering this summer.
 It also owns a small stake in Swedish firm Klarna.

-Among the Big Four, National Australia Bank (NAB.AX) has broadened its digital offering by snapping up neobank 86 400, while Westpac Banking Corp (WBC.AX) has partnered with Afterpay (APT.AX) to offer banking platform services.
+Among the Big Four, National Australia Bank has broadened its digital offering by snapping up neobank 86 400, while Westpac Banking Corp has partnered with Afterpay to offer banking platform services.

 ($1 = 1.2928 Australian dollars)